caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/components/matter_thread_light.rst

    .. note::

-      The nRF Connect SDK is cached in the :code:`build/nrf-sdk` directory so it can be reused for other projects.
+      The nRF Connect SDK is cached in the :code:`build/nrf-sdk` directory so it can be reused for other builds.
 Remove this directory first if a fresh build is desired.

       ::